chicolucio-python-learning/introduction-to-python-for-science/README.md

 I have not read it yet, but the first chapters seen to be almost the same as the old PDF.
 However there are new chapters.

-The text and exercises of the old PDF version are available online at [NYU site](https://physics.nyu.edu/pine/pymanual/html/pymanMaster.html).
+The text and exercises of the old PDF version are available online at the [NYU site](https://physics.nyu.edu/pine/pymanual/html/pymanMaster.html).